 Lizzie’s food is delicious and nutritious.
 By connecting to our food, mindfully shopping, cooking and eating we make choices based on our unique needs and tastes, nourishing our bodies to feel happy and vital.

 I’m interested in helping you cultivate emotional courage – to approach your life, work, creativity and relationships with a sense of home within you, founded on acceptance, trust and self-belief.

 We start to see that self-care is, in fact, the key that unlocks the door to our resilience.
 Most people understand that resilience – the ability to bounce back from adversity – is a really helpful quality to have!

 However, our culture often characterises resilience as a white-knuckle ride of will-power, grit and tenacity.
-It seems completely incongruous with banana cardamom pancakes (one of the delicious recipes included in the State of Liberty Spring Retreat)!
+It seems completely incongruous with banana cardamom pancakes (one of the delicious recipes included in our home retreats.)